QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 All analyses in _AP_ require a [_configuration file_](xref:basics-config-files) (henceforth, _config_ file) in order to tune the analysis.

-It is no different for generic recognizer.
+It is no different for a generic recognizer.
 To find calls of interest in a recording _AP_ reads the config file which contains _parameters_ and then executes the detection steps accordingly.

 > [!IMPORTANT]